-Before this year, an additional handling charge was applied to packages with an actual weight of 70 pounds or greater.
+Before this year, an additional handling charge was applied to packages weighing 70 pounds or greater.
 In 2020, any domestic package with an actual weight greater than 50 pounds will see a charge of $24.00 added to the cost.

 How does UPS define an additional handling charge?

 The following is from the 2021 Tariff/Terms and Conditions of Service Agreement that was updated on July 11, 2021:

 - Any article that is not fully encased in a cardboard shipping container, including tires;

 - A package with an outer shipping container not made of corrugated cardboard,

 - including but not limited to canvas, leather, metal, wood, hard plastic, soft plastic, or Styrofoam;

 - Any article in a soft-sided pack (polybag or bubble mailer) that exceeds 18 inches along the longest side, 14 inches along the second-longest side, or 6 inches in height;